selfdual-brain/dexter-manual/source/06-dex-model.rst

 Coins and tokens
 ----------------

 We use the term **coin** meaning "type of cryptocurrency".
-In our lingo, BTC and ETH are coins.
-On the other hand, we use the term **token** when we talk about amounts of coins transferred or wanted.
-In practice: when I sold 1.305 bitcoins, we say that the the coin of that transaction was "bitcoin" and the number of tokens transferred was 1.305.
+For example, in our lingo, BTC and ETH are coins.
+On the other hand, we use the term **token** when we talk about amounts of coins.
+In practice: when I sell 1.305 bitcoins, we say that the the coin of that transaction is "bitcoin" and the number of tokens transferred is 1.305.

 Coins are represented with ``Coin`` type, while token amounts are represented with ``FPNumber`` type.

 We frequently need to talk about pairs of coins.
 When ``AAA`` and ``BBB`` are some coins, we want to be able to form the pairs ``(AAA,BBB)`` and ``(BBB,AAA)``.
 This concept is represented with ``CoinPair`` type.

 We also sometimes need 2-element coin sets.
-This is different than coin pair, because a pair is ordered, while a set is not.
-However, to keep things simpler, we represent 2-element coin set as a **normalized coin pair**.
+This is different than a coin pair, because a pair is ordered, while a set is not.
+However, to keep things simpler, we represent a 2-element coin set as a **normalized coin pair**.
 This normalization works as follows: because every coin has an id (hash), we consider a CoinPair to be **normalized** if coins in this pair are ordered along their hashes.

+**Example**

+With number of coins configured to 7, at the beginning of the simulation the following information will show up in the
+console:

+|coins in use:
+|  code=AAA id=ee93-992a-dbdd-6168 description=Sample coin AAA
+|  code=BBB id=9853-0e3b-6c5e-fd60 description=Sample coin BBB
+|  code=CCC id=aea4-0d22-8e88-7e5b description=Sample coin CCC
+|  code=DDD id=ba32-7373-3682-7484 description=Sample coin DDD
+|  code=EEE id=e999-5a44-0ea6-4d46 description=Sample coin EEE
+|  code=FFF id=1531-f159-e87b-6776 description=Sample coin FFF
+|  code=GGG id=a8f4-8174-5e0a-3c25 description=Sample coin GGG

+These are automatically generated coins.
+For coins AAA and BBB, two coin pairs are possible: ``CoinPair(AAA,BBB)`` and ``CoinPair(BBB,AAA)``.
+Now let us look at the hashes.
+A hash is printed using hex encoding of corresponding byte array and the comparison of hashes is lexicographic-per-byte.
+First byte of coin AAA identifier is ``ee`` in hex, which is number 238.
+First byte of coin BBB identifier is ``98`` in hex, which is number 152.
+Hence, BBB has smaller hash than AAA so we can conclude that ``CoinPair(BBB,AAA)`` is the normalized and ``CoinPair(AAA, BBB)`` is normalized.

 DEX core
 --------